byska/Sipay_FinalCase_BesteYasak/README.md

 Jwt technology was used for authorization in the project.
 Daily mail jobs are sent to the emails of users who do not pay bills.
+Middleware is used for global exception in the project.

 - Project developed with API, Jwt and Code-First approach.
 - Language : C#